msg2santoshsagar/springboot-caffeine-cache/README.md

 ## 📚 Purpose

 This project demonstrates how to integrate and use the [Caffeine](https://github.com/ben-manes/caffeine) caching library with Spring Boot.
-It focuses on practical examples including in-memory caching, eviction policies, and performance insights.
+It focuses on practical examples including in-memory caching, eviction policies, and cache abstraction best practices.

 ## 🛠 Tech Stack

 - Java 21
 - Spring Boot 3.5.3
-- Caffeine 3.2.1
+- Caffeine 3.x
 - Maven

 ## 📦 Dependencies